iporepos/flare/docs/flags.rst

 Separators
 ============================================

-As mentioned in :ref:`Concepts <concepts-labels>`, separators are flags that give the label structure.
+Separators are flags that give the label structure.

 .. dropdown:: Example of separators
     :icon: code